madhavlab/imat/README.md

 ## How to integrate different ML models?
-IMAT natively uses two separate models (melody estimation and confidence).
-The researchers may use the same architecture or a single model that predicts both melody estimates and corresponding confidence.
+IMAT natively uses two separate models - one for melody estimation and another for confidence.
+Researchers may use either of the following approaches:
+1. Separate Models Approach - Same architecture but with different melody estimation and confidence models.
+2. Single Model Approach - A single model that predicts both melody estimates and corresponding confidence.

+The researchers need to follow the following steps to integrate the models:

+1. When using separate models - To integrate your custom melody and confidence estimation models:<br>
+&nbsp;&nbsp;&nbsp;&nbsp; Replace the custom melody and confidence models in the ***utils.py*** file.
+Do not forget to return

 ## Citation